bmx-ng/bmx-site/docs/api/brl/brl_filesystem.md

 ```
 <br/>

-### `Function NextFile$( dir:Byte Ptr )`
+### `Function NextFile:String( dir:Byte Ptr )`

-Return next file in a directory
+Returns the next file in a directory

 #### Returns
-File name of next file in directory opened using [ReadDir](../../brl/brl.filesystem/#function-readdirbyte-ptr-path-), or an empty string if there are no more files to read.
+File name of next file in the directory opened using [ReadDir](../../brl/brl.filesystem/#function-readdirbyte-ptr-pathstring-), or an empty [String](../../brl/brl.blitz/#string) if there are no more files to read.

 #### Example